 - Assess where leads are getting stuck in the pipeline and address it.

-- Make note of how quickly people move through stages to forecast the percentage of subscribers who become customers and the revenues that generate.
+- Make note of how quickly people move through stages to forecast the percentage of subscribers who become customers and the revenue it generates.
 This will become very predictable.

 How to Use Marketing Content at Each Stage